salsadigitalauorg/scaffold-toolkit/README.md

 The test suite:
 - Tests all combinations of CI/CD and hosting configurations
 - Performs both normal and force installations
+- Uses local files instead of GitHub for testing
 - Cleans the environment between tests
 - Shows directory contents after each test
 - Provides colored output for pass/fail status